dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a sequence of UTF-8 characters with a few limitations.
 The blacklist is `@[]<>(){},;|&=\"`, SP, C0, and DEL.
-Developers are encouraged to further limit words to symbols that will not need escaped in external contexts, such as URLs, natural language, or editable views.
-While there is no hard restriction on word sizes, I would also encourage developers to keep words relatively short.
+Developers are encouraged to further favor words that will not escapes in external contexts such as URLs, natural language, or editable views.
+There is no hard restriction on word sizes, but words should be kept reasonably short.

 User defined words are represented in a dictionary, described later.
 Some words are automatically defined, including the four primitives `a`, `b`, `c`, `d` and number words such as `42`.